milroyg/wordpress-dfes/wp-content/plugins/premium-addons-for-elementor/readme.txt

 == Description ==

-Supercharge your [Elementor Page Builder](https://wordpress.org/plugins/elementor/) with 90+ highly customizable addons and widgets, 550+ premade templates that will give you the ability to build sophisticated websites in less time with no coding required.
+Supercharge your [Elementor Page Builder](https://wordpress.org/plugins/elementor/) with 90+ highly customizable addons and widgets, 550+ pre-made templates that will give you the ability to build sophisticated websites in less time with no coding required.
 Both Elementor and Premium Addons plugins take your WordPress website to the next level.

 [**Check The Widgets & Addons Demo Pages**](https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)